iirfanansarii/iirfanansarii/README.md

-- 🔭 I write api using node js,express js and I create table using mysql.I use mysqlworkbench tool.
+- 🔭 I write api using node js,express js.
+For database i use mysql and mysqlworkbench tool.
 - 🌱 I’m currently learning react js,redux,next js and mongo DB.
 - 🤔 I’m looking for a job on MERN stack development where i can work on frontend and backend both.
 - 💬 Ask me about javascript, node js, express js, mysql, html,css,bootstrap,Git & Github .